 While Luminar can do a lot of really nice stuff, it still won’t be a complete replacement for Photoshop for some of the most advanced users.
 So for you guys and gals, you’ll still need to use both.

-This is getting pretty knit picky, but I want share my opinion so this software can continue to evolve in the hopes that one day I won’t have to use Photoshop for landscape and hdr photography.
+This is getting pretty nit-picky, but I want to share my opinion so this software can continue to evolve in the hopes that one day I won’t have to use Photoshop for landscape and HDR photography.
 That’s my dream anyway.
-I say this only because Macphun has an eco-system of software that is so close to being all you’ll ever need.
+I say this only because Macphun has an ecosystem of software that is so close to being all you’ll ever need.

 Here are a few features I wish were improved.